Alphaoo1/CMake_Tutorials/README.md

 # CMake_Tutorials
-This repo comtains how to use cmake to build a cpp project
+This repo contains how to use cmake to build a cpp project

 ## Refer the following for tutorials